khairulabsyar/big-bookshelf/README.md

 The API should return you the path to the image relative to the TMDB Image API.
 The domain is provided for you in the `.env` file as well.

 For any more information, you can ask the assessor anytime during the interview.

+P/S
+Template from one of [@alserembani94](https://github.com/alserembani94)'s repositories ([Link](https://github.com/alserembani94/decube-fe-iv-template)).
+Although this is for his FE interview template but I like the design and would love to improve my programming knowledge based on his repo